 Though not a Foreign Service careerist, Bunche, the winner of the Nobel Peace Prize for his efforts to promote peace in the Middle East, was an inspirational figure who encouraged young African Americans (and young people of all races) to consider devoting themselves to international service.
 Because of his deep impact on generations of Foreign Service officers, the State Department’s library is named in his honor.
 Recognition of his remarkable life and personal dedication to the highest ideals of service has come in the form of Ralph Bunche societies and international studies associations on campuses throughout the United States.
 Through an initiative spearheaded by retired FSO James Dandridge, launched by Secretary of State Condoleezza Rice and cosponsored by the Phelps Stokes Fund and the Association for Diplomatic Studies and Training (ADST), teaching modules on his life and legacy can be accessed directly at the Ralph Bunche Library.

-In the 1950s, the State Department gradually opened its doors to a very few African Americans, and Wharton was rewarded with an appointment as ambassador to Romania in 1958.
+In the 1950s, the State Department gradually opened its doors to a very few African Americans, and Wharton was rewarded with an appointment as minister to Romania in 1958.
 Some of the individuals who entered in those years, like Terence Todman (an Example of Excellence on this website) and Ronald Palmer, braved the indignities of prejudice, both within and outside the State Department, and went on to serve in multiple ambassadorships, helping over time to break through the system of stereotyped assignments that essentially confined African American diplomats to the “Negro circuit” of posts in Africa and the Caribbean.

 Perhaps even more sensitive than the State Department to communist propaganda about America’s racial problems, on full view through news footage of ugly scenes from Little Rock and other parts of the south, the United States Information Agency (USIA) began an active recruitment effort aimed at African Americans in the latter part of the 1950s.
 Several officers who went on to have distinguished careers –- including O. Rudolph (“Rudy”) Aggrey, Bernard Coleman, Herwald (“Hal”) Morton and John Reinhardt (one of the Examples of Excellence on this website) –- joined USIA in that period.